OpenEvalProject/evals/manuscripts/elife-36865/v1/manuscript.md

 ## Abstract

-10.7554/eLife.36865.001 Pdgfra -expressing ( Pdgfra+ ) cells have been implicated as progenitors in many mesenchymal tissues.
-To determine lineage potential, we generated Pdgfra knockin mice using CRISPR/Cas9.
-During lung maturation, counter to a prior study reporting that rtTA Pdgfra + cells give rise equally to myofibroblasts and lipofibroblasts, lineage tracing using Pdgfra mice indicated that ~95% of the lineaged cells are myofibroblasts.
-Genetic ablation of rtTA ;tetO-cre Pdgfra cells using + Pdgfra -driven diphtheria toxin (DTA) led to alveolar simplification, demonstrating that these cells are essential for building the gas exchange surface area.
+Pdgfra-expressing (Pdgfra+) cells have been implicated as progenitors in many mesenchymal tissues.
+To determine lineage potential, we generated PdgfrartTA knockin mice using CRISPR/Cas9.
+During lung maturation, counter to a prior study reporting that Pdgfra+ cells give rise equally to myofibroblasts and lipofibroblasts, lineage tracing using PdgfrartTA;tetO-cre mice indicated that ~95% of the lineaged cells are myofibroblasts.
+Genetic ablation of Pdgfra+ cells using PdgfrartTA-driven diphtheria toxin (DTA) led to alveolar simplification, demonstrating that these cells are essential for building the gas exchange surface area.
 In the adult bleomycin model of lung fibrosis, lineaged cells increased to contribute to pathological myofibroblasts.
 In contrast, in a neonatal hyperoxia model of bronchopulmonary dysplasia (BPD), lineaged cells decreased and do not substantially contribute to pathological myofibroblasts.
-Our findings revealed complexity in the behavior of the rtTA Pdgfra -lineaged cells as exemplified by their distinct contributions to myofibroblasts in normal maturation, BPD and adult fibrosis.
+Our findings revealed complexity in the behavior of the Pdgfra-lineaged cells as exemplified by their distinct contributions to myofibroblasts in normal maturation, BPD and adult fibrosis.

 ## Introduction